sanity-io/assist/plugin/README.md

 the running instruction will still consider these as if in their original state.

-If it is essential that AI Assist *never* writes to a conditional field, it should be marked with `options.aiWritingAssistance.exclude: true`.
+If it is essential that AI Assist *never* writes to a conditional field, it should be marked with `options.aiAssist.exclude: true`.

 ### Reference support